 You dropped junior off at college about six weeks ago.
-Separating from him was challenging but on the trip home you soothed yourself with the thought that you’d be returning to campus to see him in a month or two for Parents’ Weekend or Family Weekend or whatever your school chooses to call it.
+Separating from him was challenging but on the trip home, you soothed yourself with the thought that you’d be returning to campus to see him in a month or two for Parents’ Weekend or Family Weekend or whatever your school chooses to call it.

 2. Don’t expect your child to wake up at the crack of dawn on the morning of your arrival, bright-eyed and bushy-tailed, ready to charm you over breakfast.
-Nineteen year olds don’t do early.
-In fact, his current bedtime overlaps with your current waking time so he will definitely not be joining you for breakfast.
+Nineteen-year-olds don’t do early.
+In fact, his current bedtime overlaps with your current waking time, so he will definitely not be joining you for breakfast.

 3. Don’t expect him to know what he wants to do during the weekend.
 He hasn’t made any plans but has a vague, somewhat fuzzy notion that he wants to do something.
 Unfortunately, he has absolutely no idea what that something is.

-4. Don’t expect your child to introduce you to any of the hundred people she says, “Hey, how ya doing?” to as she wanders the campus with you.
+4. Don’t expect your child to introduce you to any of the hundred people she says, “Hey, how ya doing?” as she wanders the campus with you.
 Introducing your old parents to your new friends is so 1980s and honestly beyond humiliating.

 5. Don’t expect her to look up from her phone more than once an hour.
 She is involved in a plethora of virtual “conversations” that must not be disrupted for any reason whatsoever.

 6. Don’t expect him to acknowledge that you have traveled hundreds of miles or spent thousands of dollars to see him.

 7. Don’t expect her to have cleaned her room in anticipation of your arrival.
 Oh wait, that IS what the room looks like after it’s been cleaned.
 As a corollary, do not expect her to hide the red solo cups that litter her dorm room floor.
 After all, she thinks you were born yesterday and that you believe her when she says she’s been drinking water out of those cups.